- Discuss the vocabulary terms for movement and anatomical position.

 The fulcrum is the point where a lever rest or is supported on which it pivots.

-For this type of lever, the fulcrum will be located between the effort and the load.
+The fulcrum will be located between the effort and the load for this type of lever.

-This type of lever creates balanced movements when the fulcrum is centrally located between the effort and load.
+This lever type creates balanced movements when the fulcrum is centrally located between the effort and load.
 This is like a seesaw.

 Force movements require very little effort to move the resistance.

-In the human body, the ankle and plantar flexion is the best example of this.
+The ankle and plantar flexion is the best example of this in the human body.
 Large forces can be moved with little effort.

 For this lever, the effort is between the fulcrum and the load.
 Speed and range of motion are used well in these levers, and it is the most common lever in the body.